01-edu/public/subjects/mobile-dev/chess/README.md

 - Must have the ability for players to invite each other to a game or join a public game.
 - Must have a waiting room where players can wait for opponents and initiate game sessions.
 - Must have a notification system to alert players when it is their turn to make a move.
+- When the game reaches a terminal state (checkmate, stalemate, or draw), you need to send a message to both players indicating that the game is over and which player has won.

 ### Hints